Tourism Fernie Home Page

 The population of the camp grew quickly and the need for a larger and more secure camp forced the move to Morrissey.
 The economic downturn had left most of the town’s buildings, which were owned by the Crow’s Nest Pass Coal Company, empty and able to be repurposed.
 Prisoners were housed in the Windsor and Alexandria Hotels.
 By October 1915, Morrissey became an established internment camp able to house from 250 to 300 prisoners.

-The exhibit Fernie at War: The Morrissey Internment Camp explores this painful period in Canada’s history and illustrates the impact of an international war had on the home front in the Elk Valley region of British Columbia and is now available as a touring exhibit from the Fernie Museum.
+This painful period in Canada’s history illustrates the impact of an international war had on the home front in the Elk Valley region of British Columbia.